To help plan your trip, FMCA has picked 5 must-see places that are uniquely Perry!

 Tour starts at 800 Main Street, site of the Perry Hotel

-The City of Perry has organized a self-guided tour to view its many historic sites.
+And finally, the tour of downtown Perry.
+The City of Perry has organized a self-guided tour to view because it has many historic sites.
 Much of Perry’s architecture is dated pre-Civil War.
 The tour features more than 40 sites, including churches, hotels and notable homes.
 One such home is the childhood residence of former politician Sam Nunn, who represented Georgia in the U.S. Senate from 1972-1997.
-The link above will direct you to a virtual map to plan your sightseeing.
+Also, check out this virtual map to plan your sightseeing.

 And, if you are attending FMCA’s Southern Charm convention, there’s plenty of fun to be had en-route to and from Perry:

-Consider a pit stop at the Peaches to the Beaches Yard Sale, March 9 through 10, 2018.
+Also, consider a pit stop at the Peaches to the Beaches Yard Sale, March 9 through 10, 2018.
 The yard sale spans more than 200 miles along Highway 341.
 The event features vendors selling everything from antiques, local crafts, food, and the traditional yard sale fare.
-More details at http://www.explorehwy341.org/ or the event’s Facebook page.
+Even more details on their website or the event’s Facebook page.

 After FMCA’s Southern Charm convention, it’s a short drive from Perry north to Macon, where the annual International Cherry Blossom Festival will run March 16 through 25, 2018.
 The pink blossoms will be celebrated with parades, fireworks, live music and more.
-An amazing 350,000 Yoshino cherry trees line the streets!
-See https://cherryblossom.com or call (478) 330-7050 for more info.
+Even more, there will be 350,000 Yoshino cherry trees lining streets!
+See their website or call (478) 330-7050 for more info.

-There’s plenty to see and do in Perry and its surrounding area.
+There’s plenty that you must-see and do in Perry and its surrounding area, so make sure to get to them all.
 You’ll get a full tank of Southern charm as you explore these parts.
 What are some of your favorite spots around Perry?